BetterMeower/the-wind-archive/README.md

 Requirements:
 - node.js and npm or some other package manager
-- git (optional, for cloning the repo)
+- git
 - Preferably understanding of JavaScript and node.js, among ~~us~~ other things

-To clone and run a development server on your machine (that autoupdates when you modify files):
+To clone and run a development server on your machine (that auto-updates when you modify files):

 ```
 git clone https://github.com/BetterMeower-Project/BetterMeower